Dewalt DXGNR7000 (Discontinued)

 Power & Run Time

-This generator features a simple traditional pull-start mechanism, but also an easy-to-use and reliable electric starter (battery included).
+This generator offers two starting options: a simple traditional pull-start mechanism and a convenient and efficient electric starter (battery included).

 Outlets